exercism/python/concepts/function-arguments/about.md

 Since a dictionary can be iterated, `kwargs` can be passed to any other function which takes an iterable.
 Although `**kwargs` is commonly juxtaposed with `*args`, it doesn't have to be.

-Following is an example of an arbitrary amount of key-value pairs being passed to a function:
+Following is an example of an arbitrary number of key-value pairs being passed to a function:

 ```python
 >>> def add(**kwargs):